Birria Tacos Recipe

 Preheat the oven to 350° F.

-Brown the Birria Tacos Meat
+2. Brown the Birria Tacos Meat

-Make the Sauce
+3. Make the Sauce

 Cut 3/4 of the white onion into large chunks.
 Finely dice the remaining 1/4 onion and reserve for serving.
 Crush the garlic cloves.
-De-seed the jalapeno peppers and chop roughly.
+De-seed the jalapeño peppers and chop roughly.

-In the same hot pot, reduce heat to medium and add in onion, jalapeno and garlic.
+In the same hot pot, reduce heat to medium and add in onion, jalapeño and garlic.
 Sprinkle with salt and cook for 2 minutes to brown slightly and get a little color.
 Add in a cinnamon stick, smoked paprika, oregano and cumin.
 Stir and cook for another minute.
 Deglaze pan with beef stock and vinegar.
 Remove from heat.

 Spoon pot contents into a blender or a food processor.
 Add in reconstituted peppers and a can of fire roasted tomatoes.
 Blend until smooth.
 Taste sauce and add salt if necessary.

-Braise Birria
+4. Braise Birria

-Shred the Birria for Tacos
+5. Shred the Birria for Tacos

 Spoon off excess fat from the top of the cooking liquid and reserve for frying tacos.
 Add extra beef stock to thin out sauce, if desired.
 Set the shredded meat aside and keep warm.

-Make Birria Tacos
+6. Make Birria Tacos

 Place 8″ nonstick skillet over medium heat.
 Brush both sides of the corn tortilla with reserved fat.
 Make the tortilla warmer by placing it on a hot skillet.
 Top tortilla with 3-4 tablespoons of shredded Oaxaca cheese and warm shredded birria.

 Once you get melty cheese and when the tortilla is starting to get crispy, fold into a taco and remove from the pan.
 Continue to pan-fry tacos.
-The house smells amazing at that point!
+The house smells amazing at this point!

-Serve Birria Tacos with Consommé (Cooking Beef Broth)
+7. Serve Birria Tacos with Consommé (Cooking Beef Broth)

 Top birria tacos with reserved white onion and cilantro.
 Ladle warm beef broth into a bowl as a dipping sauce and serve tacos on the side with lime wedges.
 I find that these tacos by themselves are fine, but are so much more delicious with the fresh hit of the onion, cilantro and the squeeze of fresh lime juice.
 The acid and freshness really goes a long way.

-What Cheese To Use for Birria Tacos
+What Cheese to Use for Birria Tacos

 I would recommend using a good Mexican melting cheese like Oaxaca or Queso Asadero.
 Mozzarella or Monterey Jack cheese is a great substitute, but honestly you can use what you have.
 As long as it melts and is mild in flavor, it should do the trick in these tacos.